-Create an agent and chat with it using the chatprotocol
+Create an ASI:One compatible Agent using the chatprotocol

 Introduction

-ASI-1 is an LLM created by Fetch.ai, unlike other LLMs ASI-1 connects to Agents which act as domain experts allowing ASI-1 to answer specialist questions, make reservations and become an access point to an “organic” multi-Agent ecosystem.
+ASI:One is an LLM created by Fetch.ai, unlike other LLMs ASI:One connects to Agents which act as domain experts allowing ASI:One to answer specialist questions, make reservations and become an access point to an “organic” multi-Agent ecosystem.

-This guide is the preliminary step of getting your agents onto ASI-1 by getting your agent online, active and using the chat protocol to enable you to communicate with your agent with chat.agentverse.ai.
+This guide is the preliminary step of getting your agents onto ASI:One by getting your agent online, active and using the chat protocol to enable you to communicate with your agent with ASI:One chat.

 Why be part of the knowledge base